jatinsajwan3841/name-details/README.md

-It guesses the Age, Gender and nationality of a name.
+It guesses the Age, Gender and nationality of a first name provided.
 Api sources on right bottom of page.